 “Outback theatre with a twist,” says the flyer for Black Queen, with a picture of an oil lamp and a woman with a mysterious look.
-I didn’t really anticipate that this mining town would exactly have a bustling theatre community, but there it is.
-And being an actor/singer/dancer, of course my interests are piqued.
-We […]
+I didn’t really anticipate that this opal mining town would exactly have a bustling theatre community, but there it is.
+This post was originally published in 2008.
+It has since […]

 When we rolled into Lightning Ridge, after a series of unfortunate and displeasing coincidences, we were ready to roll right back out the following day.
 I was crushed.
-Ever since reading about it in the Lonely Planet, I wanted to go, and was prepared to travel out of our way to get there.
-Lonely Planet […]
+Luckily things changed, very quickly.
+This post was originally published in 2008.
+It has since been updated for accuracy of links and content.
+Ever since reading about […]

 Upon first blush in Lightning Ridge, you may find an opal-mining town with very little to keep you here for more than a day or so.
 It reeks of an environment trying a touch too hard to be attractive to tourists.
 The one and only road to leading into and out of town is lined […]

-Ballina and Beyond: Byron Bay is lovely.
+This post about deep sea fishing with Ballina and Beyond was originally published in 2008.
+It has since been updated for accuracy of links and content.
+Byron Bay is lovely.
 It is a surf town full of surf shops, surf food places, surf cafes, and more surf-y stuff.
-Everything is horribly over-priced, but that’s what you get in a touristy town with tons of character.
-It was the small towns and people we met outside of Byron Bay […]
+Everything is horribly over-priced, but that’s what […]

--Originally published in 2008, updated for accuracy of links- “I hope you don’t mind having a corpse in the back of the van,” Wendy said in her ever-cheerful demeanor.
-She was loading the body of a pademelon (a small kangaroo from the looks of it) wrapped in her raincoat onto the back seat.
-It had […]
+This post about Vision Walks was originally published in 2008.
+It has since been updated for accuracy of links and content.
+“I hope you don’t mind having a corpse in the back of the van,” Wendy said in her ever-cheerful demeanour.
+She was loading the body of a pademelon (a small kangaroo from the looks […]

 Caravans (meaning trailers in Australian) and caravan parks are everywhere in Oz.
+Caravan culture is a whole thing, and something entirely new to my Canadian sensibilities.
 Trailer Parks.
 Tornado Bait.
 Trailer Trash.
 Drunks on welfare raising families of six kids born from three different fathers (or mothers).
-Lots of stained white tank tops with beer bellies poking out and LOTS of scratching.
-There are any number of negative connotations […]
+Lots of stained white tank tops with beer […]

 I’m always on the prowl for little differences and idiosyncrasies that add character to a place.
 And Australia is home to many such charming qualities.
 I remember reading a book that described Australia as being “almost home” (the author was American).
 They speak the same language, but with a smaller inset of vocabulary that is unique […]

-(This post was originally published in 2008.
+(This post about kayaking along Evans River in Australia was originally published in 2008.
 It has been updated for accuracy of links) “Be careful of the crocs,” Sergio says as we steer our kayaks up a small creek deep in the mangroves.
 “Really?
 There are crocs here?
 Cool!”
-I say, feeling only a little nervous with scenes from Crocodile Dundee flashing through […]
+I say, feeling only a little nervous […]

 Here’s how Lonely Planet primed us for the town of Nimbin: Landing in Nimbin can be like entering a social experiment, particularly at noon, when Byron day-trippers arrive en masse and find themselves hectored by dreadlocked, tie-dyed pot dealers on the main street.
 This is the stereotype, of course (not all pot dealers wear tie-dye), […]

+This post about Springbrook National Park was originally published in 2008.
+It has since been updated for accuracy of links and content.
 While walking through a dense sub-tropical rainforest in Springbrook National Park: Nora: I wonder how many snakes are in this park.
 Kelly: Don’t be silly.
 It’s winter.
 They’re all hiding.
 Hibernating probably.
-Nora: Hibernating?
-Do snakes hibernate?
-Kelly: Not sure.
-But if they don’t hibernate, they certainly hide in holes somewhere.
-Nora: You know, Australia […]
+Nora: […]

 “We have to what?
 Drive a what?
 Where?
 And how?” was along the lines of what I said as the reality sank in of having the World Nomads van in our possession for the next six weeks and driving on the other side of the road.
-I had spent the last few months in Asia […]
+This post was originally published in 2008.
+It has […]